Homeschool High School College Prep Guide

 - A list of any leadership skills, awards won, volunteer hours, or other accomplishments

-Use this printable transcript solution to make your transcript record keeping a breeze!
+Use this Free Guide to Creating High School Transcripts to make your transcript record keeping a breeze!

 Taking the Necessary Tests